Hans Hamburger: Research

-The main results from Hamburger's prewar research concerned the Hamburger moment problem, which is named after him, and his work on the Carathéodory conjecture, beginning in Berlin in 1922.
+The main results from Hamburger's pre-war research concerned the Hamburger moment problem, which is named after him, and his work on the Carathéodory conjecture, beginning in Berlin in 1922.
 His work on this topic was published only 20 years later, a reflection of the difficulty of the problem.
 He attributed the conjecture to Carathéodory and his approach was a reformulation of the conjecture in terms of a bound on the index of an isolated umbilic point of a surface.
 His attribution remains in place today, and his solution of the Carathéodory conjecture in the real analytic case is regarded as complete.
 He also proved a converse theorem for the Riemann zeta function.

 After the war, Hamburger's research primarily concerned linear transformations of Hilbert space.
 Hamburger published the textbook, Linear Transformations in n-Dimensional Vector Space.
 An Introduction to the Theory of Hilbert Space (1951) with Margaret Grimshaw.